brabect1/risc8/doc/risc8doc.md

 ![RISC8 Block Diagram](risc8.gif)

+The core is synchronous with one clock and has one *synchronous* reset.
+It is scan-insertion friendly.

-The RISC8 is a Harvard Architecture and is binary code compatible with the Microchip 16C57.
+The RISC8 is a Harvard Architecture and is binary code compatible with the [Microchip](http://www.microchip.com/) 16C57.
 Instructions are 12-bits wide and the data path is 8-bits wide.
 There are up to 72 data words and up to 2048 program words.
 It has an accumulator-based instruction set (33 instructions).
-The W register is the accumulator.
-The Program Counter (PC) and two Stack registers allow 2 levels of subroutines (this could be easily expanded).
+The *W register* is the accumulator.
+The *Program Counter* (PC) and two *Stack registers* allow two levels of subroutines (this could be easily expanded).

-The RISC8 pipelines its Fetch and Execute.
+The RISC8 instruction processing has two stages, opernd *Fetch* (`q1`) and instruction *Execute* (`q4`).
+In the Fetch stage, the Register file is addressed for reading (by a decoded part of the instruction) so that operads are ready in the execute stage.
+The execute stage is for instruction execution (e.g. ALU operations) and the Register file may be addressed for write, if the instruction result is to end there.
+The core is not really pipelined, meaning that that the `q1` and `q4` stages do not overlap; they rather act as mutually exclusive clock enables.

+Because of the two phases, most instructions take two cycles to complete.
+Only the branch instruction, if the branch is taken, take twice that long (i.e. four cycles).

 The Register File uses a banking scheme and an Indirect Addressing mode.
-The core’s Register File is implemented as a flip-flop based Register File.
+Both reads and writes are synchronous and hence the Register file can be built from flip-flops or RAM blocks.
+As of the current multi-cycle architecture, reads and writes never occur at the same time.

 The Program memory (PRAM) is a separate memory from the Register File and is outside the core.
-The PRAM is currently a simple Verilog memory array residing in test.v.
-The core is synchronous with one clock and has one synchronous reset.
-It is scan-insertion friendly.

-There are many good books and WWW information that detail the 16C57 architecture and instruction set.
-Please refer to these for more information.
-One place to start would certinaly be the Microchip site at [www.microchip.com](http://www.microchip.com/).
-Other 3^rd^ party tools and several good exist detailing how code can be written for the RISC8 (e.g. 16C57).
+It can be synchronous or asynchronous.
+A simple PRAM model is available in the verification code.
+Pipelining exists between the core and PRAM, meaning that while one instruction is being processed (by the core), the next instruction is read by PRAM.
+The timing is such that the address of a next instruction is avilable (at the core's output) in the `q1` fetch stage.
+The next instruction must be ready in the `q4` execute stage.

-The ALU is very simple and includes the minimal set of 8-bit operations (ADD, SUB, OR, AND, XOR, ROTATE, etc.).
-The Instruction Decoder is a purely combinatorial look-up table that supplies key control signals.
+The *ALU* is very simple and includes the minimal set of 8-bit operations (ADD, SUB, OR, AND, XOR, ROTATE, etc.).
+It is purely combinational.

+The *Instruction Decoder* is a purely combinatorial look-up table that supplies key control signals.

-The basic 16C57 I/O Ports exist, but full bi-directional control is not automatically available (this could be implemented if truly desired in a core).
+The basic 16C57 I/O Ports exist, but full bi-directional control is currently not supported.
+It could be implemented if truly desired in a core.
+Prsently, Port A is the only input port and Port B and Port C are two output ports.

 No interrupts are supported in the 16C5X family and are not offered in the RISC8.
-Instructions execute in one cycle with the exception of branching instructions requiring 2 cycles (when branches are actually taken).
-An argument often cited for the lack of interrupts is that the fast one-cycle execution and bit test instructions allows for very fast polling, and therefore reduces the need for interrupts.
+An argument often cited for the lack of interrupts is that the fast execution and bit test instructions allows for very fast polling, and therefore reduces the need for interrupts.
+Lack of interrupts also simplifies the core's architecture and design.

 Little debug is built into the core itself.
 Off-the-shelf development environments offer very good debugging capabilities including integrated